 You likely know that omega-3 fatty acids are a great addition to anyone’s diet.
 They offer great potential benefits for all kinds of health ailments, including cardiovascular health, weight loss, and more.
 And now, research is showing that omega-3s may also be a great natural way to treat psoriasis.

 Omega-3 fatty acids are proven to decrease inflammation within the body – and inflammation is one of the key causes of psoriasis flares.
-Research has found that psoriasis symptoms can improve with an increase of omega-3 fatty acids, as well as an overall improvement in skin.
+Research has found that psoriasis symptoms can improve with an increase in omega-3 fatty acids, as well as an overall improvement in skin.

 6. Coconut Oil